benhoyt/benhoyt.github.com/writings/micropledge.md

 Don't get me wrong: microPledge had a well-designed UI for a complex system.
 We spent a lot of time figuring out the details!
 The "fundraising thermometer" and the progress slider were clear and visual, details were presented slowly behind tooltips, and both creator and pledger were guided through the complex voting process.

-Our mistake was earlier: we shouldn't have designed a complex system.
-Kickstarter succeeded with a simple "Back this project" button, and project creators either get all the money (if the goal is reached), or none.
+Our mistake was earlier: we designed an amazing system ... that nobody wanted.
+Kickstarter, which launched two years after microPledge, succeeded with a simple "Back this project" button, and project creators either get all the money (if the goal is reached), or none.
 There's no progress stages, no voting, no complicated payment calculation.

 We didn't design this complex system for complexity's sake; we wanted to solve the problem of pledgers trusting creators to actually follow through and make the product.
 But it turns out people are pretty trusting, and most of the time, this works!
-There are relatively rare [cases](https://www.thrillist.com/gear/kickstarter-frauds-worst-crooks-in-crowdfunding) of Kickstarter project creators that don't deliver, and pledgers get grumpy.
+There are relatively rare [cases](https://www.thrillist.com/gear/kickstarter-frauds-worst-crooks-in-crowdfunding) of Kickstarter creators that don't deliver, and pledgers get grumpy.
 But they went in knowing the risk, and how grumpy can you get when you've only pledged $20?

 In short, microPledge was way too intricate for a minimum viable product, and way too complicated compared to what users really wanted: pledgers just want a simple pledge button, and creators just want a payout.